Bruins Dominate Game 3 to Take 2-1 Lead over Blues in 2019 Stanley Cup Final

 Coyle's goal is the latest way the Bruins' February trade with the Minnesota Wild to acquire the hometown kid has paid off.
 In Game 2, though Boston lost 3-2 in overtime, Coyle led all Bruins forwards with 19 minutes on the ice while also scoring a power-play goal.

-If St. Louis held any hope that the second period might be different, David Pastrnak silenced it with a wide-open chip-in on the power play 41 seconds after the intermission.
+If the Blues held any hope that the second period might be different, David Pastrnak silenced them with a wide-open chip-in on the power play 41 seconds after the intermission.

 NHL Public Relations @PR_NHL